Followers

 A Different Kind of Battle

 The soldier of the American Revolution faced highly professional armies equipped with the best weapons of the late 18th century.
 But if musket and cannon did not kill the soldier, the state-of-the-art treatment for a wound or illness might.
-Data indicates the typical combatant stood a 98% chance of surviving battle, but around a 75% chance to walk (or limp) from the hospital.
-Unsanitary conditions, lack of knowledge of vectors, lack of practical remedies combined in a tragically unfair fight for the wounded or sick patriot.
-No antibiotics, but plenty of bleeding.
+Data indicates the typical combatant had a 98% chance of surviving battle but about a 75% chance of walking (or limping) out of the hospital.
+Unsanitary conditions, ignorance of vectors, and lack of practical remedies combined in a tragically unfair fight for the wounded or sick patriot.
+There were no antibiotics, but plenty of bleeding.
 No anesthetic, but plenty of bullets to bite.
-And if things really looked serious?
-Not to worry, there was an abundance of trained surgeons and their assistants who could cut off a limb or bleed the lifeblood from you.
+And if things looked really serious?
+Not to worry — there was an abundance of trained surgeons and their assistants who could cut off a limb or bleed the lifeblood from you.

 A Different Kind of Surgeon

-During the time of the American Revolution, pretty much anyone could claim to be a doctor and begin practicing medicine as long as they spent a few years of apprenticing with another doctor.
+During the American Revolution, almost anyone could claim to be a doctor and start practicing medicine as long as they apprenticed with another doctor for a few years.
 Very few were trained surgeons from Edinburgh or London.
-And even if they were, medical science of the day was based on theories (often bogus), not on real scientific knowledge.
-This was especially true when it came to illness, especially infectious disease.
-Doctors of the period thought most illness was brought about by “an imbalance of the humors” -- blood, yellow bile, black bile, and phlegm.
-How to regain the balance in the humors?
-The typical procedure used was bloodletting or sometimes herbal concoctions to help induce vomiting or bowel movements.
-Lots of ways to restore the balance.
+Even if they were, medical science at the time was based on theories—often false—not on real scientific knowledge.
+This was especially true for illnesses, particularly infectious diseases.
+Doctors often believed most illness resulted from “an imbalance of the humors”—blood, yellow bile, black bile, and phlegm.
+How to restore the humors’ balance?
+The common methods included bloodletting or using herbal mixtures to induce vomiting or bowel movements.
+Many approaches aimed to rebalance the humors.

 Bleeding was a common treatment for bad humors